rrovetto/Orbital-Space-Environment-Ontology/README.md

 This name change from SSAO to OSEO (or OSO) is TBD, pending further development and research of the overall space ontology project and domain demarcation.

 ## Copyright
 © 2012-2020, Robert John Rovetto.
 All rights reserved.
-Not authorized for commercial use.
-Attribution required.
+Not authorized for commercial use unless explicitly negotiated with the author.
+Citation/Attribution required.
+No liability.
+No warranty.
+No claims to completeness.
+Presented "as is".